deepanshuIITM/WCCI-2026/README.md

+# 2026 IEEE World Congress on Computational Intelligence

+## Title of the Tutorial

-# Advances in Evolutionary Multi-criterion Optimization and Decision-making
+### Advances in Evolutionary Multi-criterion Optimization and Decision-making

 ## Short Description